 Once you receive the vaccine, can you still infect others?

 After receiving both dose of mRNA-based COVID-19 vaccine, there is a 95% efficacy against symptomatic infection.
 An unanswered question remains as to whether vaccinated persons could develop an asymptomatic infection.
-This is considered unlikely, but until that question is answered, it is important to realize that asymptomatic infections account for a large proportion of viral transmissions.
-Therefore, it is important to continue to wear a mask, watch your distance, and wash your hands until public health experts tell us it is safe to resume normal activities.
+This is considered unlikely, but until that question is answered, it is important to realize that asymptomatic infections account for a large proportion of viral transmissions. .
+The CDC has provided updated guidelines for fully vaccinated individuals here.

 If you’ve already had COVID-19 and recovered, should you still get the vaccine?

 According to the most recent reports, COVID-19 infection results in immunity for at least 6 months and potentially longer in the vast majority of persons.
 Rare re-infections have been reported at rates considered <1%.
 There is reason to believe, however, that immunity from the vaccine may result in more durable protection because, at least in part, antibody levels achieved with vaccination are more consistent and often of greater magnitude vs. natural infection.